core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ## Response Processing at the Client ## {#sec-cross-proxies-client-resp}

-When it receives an HTTP response as a reply to the original unicast group request, the client proceeds as follows.
+When it receives an HTTP response as a reply to the original unicast group request, the client proceeds as follows:

 1. The client decrypts and verifies the response, according to the security association that it has with the proxy.